KevinJayData/first-republic/readme.md

 ### 3) Create a pie chart that shows the breakout of all ideas by department of person submitting the idea.
 ![Image of pie chart](https://github.com/KevinJayData/first-republic/blob/main/pie_chart.png)

+### 4) Of the ideas that were implemented, which two departments benefited most?
+Answer: Production with 8 implemented ideas, and Human Resources with 7 Implemented Ideas.